bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% img open the crazyflie client; wide; /images/tutorials/getting_started_with_lighthouse/3_client_flight_control.png %}
 {% endsi_step %}

+{% si_step Select system type %}
+The Crazyflie needs to know what type of base stations that are used to be able to decode the light sweeps correctly.

+Click the **Change system type** button and select the appropriate type for your system.
+The system type is stored in the Crazyflie and will be used the next time the Crazyflie is started.
+{% endsi_step %}

 {% si_step Wait for calibration of the base stations %}
 Make sure that the Crazyflie is receiving the sweep angels of both base stations and has received the calibration data.